 Generally, prior to a securitization transaction we fund our automobile contract purchases primarily with proceeds from warehouse credit facilities.
 Our current short-term funding capacity is \$300 million, comprising three credit facilities.
 The first \$100 million credit facility was established in May 2012.
 This facility was renewed in August 2016, extending the revolving period to August 2018, and adding an amortization period through August 2019.
-In April 2015, we entered into a new \$100 million facility, with a revolving period extending to April 2017, followed by an amortization period to April 2019.
-In November 2015, we entered into a third \$100 million facility, with a revolving period extending to November 2017, followed by an amortization period to November 2019.
+In April 2015, we entered into a \$100 million facility, with a revolving period extending to April 2017, followed by an amortization period to April 2019.
+That facility was renewed in April 2017, extending the revolving period to April 2019, followed by an amortization period to April 2021.
+In November 2015, we entered into a third \$100 million facility, with a revolving period extending to November 2017, followed by an amortization period to November 2015.